Wimborne Wayfarers: 4

 Epsom: 4 (W.Hunt 2, Midmer, White)

 Following a home abandonment due to the ‘Beast from the East’, Epsom hit the road again to visit Wimborne Wayfarers.
 Several players had mysteriously disappeared for this five-hour round trip, but two noble volunteers stepped up in ‘PowerPush’ creator Drew Vermeulen and target man Alex Pizzey.
 Epsom’s leading all-time goalscorer Paul Atkinson stepped into the breach at centre-back completing a clean sweep of outfield positions for the season.

-The match started in damp conditions and the play was very open from the outset.
-Epsom took an early lead when a cross from the right was nicked on into the path of the onrushing Will Hunt, who finished neatly for 1-0.
+The match started in damp, misty conditions and became very open from the outset.
+Epsom took an early lead with a slick move finding the path of the onrushing Will Hunt, who finished neatly for 1-0.
 Wimborne soon equalised when a counterattack played in forward Todd Clark who smashed home a brilliant rising shot from wide on the left.
 1-1.
 Epsom then took a counter-attack turn with Liam White switching a slick move to James Midmer who fired home a fierce shot from the top for a 2-1 lead.
 Both sides then traded a lot of short corners but there was no further score until halftime, Epsom went in 2-1 up.